100 Note Sankyo

 For more details see 100 Note Measurements

-This movement plays a Japanese tune in three parts.
+This is the Japanese song "Kawano Nagareno Yoni" or (in English) "Like a River Flows" in three parts.
 The music sounds like a rushing river.
 It should, for that is exactly what the music is trying to portray.
 Talk about beautiful!
 As for this particular movement, I'd rather like to think that it sold itself.
 I didn't do it.
 The movement spoke for itself in clear performance.
 The music is clear and bell like.
 Allow the cool waters of the river to flow across your mind.
 If you are thirsty, come and get yourself a nice cool drink of this good water.
 This is truly an exquisite piece.
 I promise you, "You will not be disappointed."

 100 Note Duet Movement

 It's Happened At Last!
 Sankyo has made a big step up in the music box industry.
 I am talking about the 100 note movement.
 Yes, it's finally here!
 This movement is so rich that it reminds me of the antique music boxes of yesteryear.
 This movement uses two 50 note combs as well as two 50 note cylinders to play its tunes.

 At the present time Sankyo is calling this 100 note movement the "Concerto Series".
 When we learn of new tunes we will add them as soon as we can to our tune list.

 I can tell you this: it looks like Sankyo is going to be building larger movements than we have been seeing before.
 If this particular series proves to be successful (and I am sure that it will) all of us can expect greater improvements in the music box industry.

 For those who want to make their own music boxes, this 100 note will provide the means for the wood worker to construct an antique style music box.
 What a great time this is.
 I'm only too glad to be a part of this venture.

 What Does Sublime Harmony Antiphonal Mean?